hummingbot/hummingbot/documentation/docs/strategies/avellaneda-market-making.md

 ### Architecture

-The strategy continuously calculates optimal positioning of a market maker's buy and sell limit orders within an order book, taking into account the current order book liquidity, the asset volatility, the desired portfolio allocation and the trading session timeframe.
-Orders are being placed symmetrically around a so called reserved price, which may or may not be identical to the mid price.
+The strategy continuously calculates optimal positioning of a market maker's buy and sell limit orders within an order book, taking into account a current order book liquidity, an asset volatility, a desired portfolio allocation and a trading session timeframe.
+Orders are being placed symmetrically around a so called reserved price, which may or may not be identical to the asset's mid price.

 The farther the current portfolio is from the desired asset allocation (as defined by the `inventory_target_base_pct` parameter), the farther away is the reserved price from the mid price, skewing probabilites of either buy or sell orders being filled.
 If the strategy needs an asset to be sold, sell orders will be placed closer to the mid price than buy orders, and vice versa.

 Limit prices of orders are also a function of order book liquidity and asset volatility.
 The strategy generally tries to place orders as close to the mid price as possible, without them being filled.
-The less liquid an order book is, the farther away the orders will be placed.
-Also the more volatile an asset is, the farther away the orders will be placed.
+The less liquid an order book is, the farther away orders will be placed.
+And also the more volatile an asset is, the farther away orders will be placed.

 If the strategy is running in a finite timeframe, the closer it is to the end of the trading session, the closer the reserved price will be to the mid price, once the portfolio is in a desired state.

 The `risk_factor` or `gamma` also influence calculation of the reserved price and order placement.
 Generally the higher the value, the more aggressive the strategy will be, and the farther away from the mid price the reserved price will be.
 It's a unit-less parameter, that can be set to any non-zero value as necessary.
 Generally it should be higher for assets with lower prices, and lower for assets with higher prices.

 Given the right market conditions and the right `risk_factor`, it's possible that the optimal spread will be wider than the absolute price of the asset, or that the reserved price will by far away from the mid price, in both cases resulting in the optimal bid price to be lower than or equal to 0.
-In that case neiher buy or sell will be placed.
-To prevent this from happening, users should set the `risk_factor` to a lower value.
+If this happens neiher buy or sell will be placed.
+To prevent it from happening, users can set the `risk_factor` to a lower value.

 If users choose to set the `eta` parameter, order sizes will be adjusted to further optimize the strategy behavior in regards to the current and desired portfolio allocation.